 CCM is made possible by the hard work of the following eccentric individuals…

-Michael J Seidlinger, Publisher-in-Chief, is an Asian American author of nine novels including My Pet Serial Killer, The Fun We’ve Had and The Strangest.
-In addition to his role at CCM, he serves as director of publicity at Dzanc Books and book reviews editor at Electric Literature.
-He lives in Brooklyn, New York, where he never sleeps and is forever searching for the next best cup of coffee.
-You can find him online at michaeljseidlinger.com, on Facebook, and on Twitter (@mjseidlinger).
-Contact Michael here.
+Michael J Seidlinger, Co-Publisher, is an Asian American author of ten books including My Pet Serial Killer and Standard Loneliness Package.
+In addition to his role at CCM, he serves as Library and Academic Marketing Manager at Melville House and Editor-at-Large at Electric Literature.
+He lives in Brooklyn, New York.
+You can find him online at michaeljseidlinger.com, Facebook, Instagram (@michaelseidlinger), and on Twitter (@mjseidlinger).

 Roxane Gay is the publisher of Tiny Hardcore Press.